On a Combination of Alternating Minimization and Nesterov's Momentum: Introduction

-\textbf{Related work.} Besides mentioned above works on AM algorithms, we mention \cite{beck2013convergence,saha2013nonasymptotic,sun2015improved}, where non-asymptotic convergence rates for AM algorithms were proposed and their connection with cyclic coordinate descent was discussed, but the analyzed algorithms are not accelerated.
-Accelerated versions are known for random coordinate descent methods \cite{nesterov2012efficiency,lee2013efficient,shalev-shwartz2014accelerated,lin2014accelerated,fercoq2015accelerated,allen2016even,nesterov2017efficiency}.
-These methods use momentum term and block-coordinate steps, rather than full minimization in blocks.
-A hybrid accelerated random block-coordinate method with exact minimization in the last block was proposed in \cite{diakonikolas2018alternating} \footnote{See also an extension providing a two-block accelerated alternating minimization algorithm in the last version of the corresponding preprint \url{https://arxiv.org/abs/1805.09185}.}.
+\textbf{Related work.} Besides mentioned above works on AM algorithms, we mention \cite{beck2013convergence,saha2013nonasymptotic,sun2015improved}, where non-asymptotic convergence rates for AM algorithms for convex problems were proposed and their connection with cyclic coordinate descent was discussed, but the analyzed algorithms are not accelerated.
+Accelerated versions are known for random coordinate descent methods \cite{nesterov2012efficiency,lee2013efficient,shalev-shwartz2014accelerated,lin2014accelerated,fercoq2015accelerated,allen2016even,nesterov2017efficiency,alacaoglu2017smooth}, cyclic block coordinate descent \cite{beck2013convergence}, greedy coordinate descent \cite{lu2018accelerating}.
+These ACD methods are designed for convex problems and use momentum term, but they require knowledge of block-wise Lipschitz constants, i.e. are not parameter-free.
+A hybrid accelerated random block-coordinate method (AAR-BCD) with exact minimization in the last block was proposed in \cite{diakonikolas2018alternating} for convex problems.
+Unlike our greedy choice of the updated block they use random choice and the parameters of the algorithm depend on the block Lipschitz constants, meaning that AAR-BCD algorithm is not parameter-free.
+An extension providing a two-block accelerated alternating minimization algorithm is available in the updated version \cite{diakonikolas2018alternatingPr} for the convex case.
+This method is deterministic and it is explained how to make it parameter-free.
+At the same time neither of two algorithms from \cite{diakonikolas2018alternatingPr} have an analysis for non-convex problems or problems with linear constraints, yet it seems that such extensions are possible for their methods.
+We also underline that our definition of the algorithm parameters, in particular, the sequence $a_k$ in Algorithm \ref{AAM-2}, is different from theirs.

+The summary of the related works on alternating minimization and coordinate methods is presented in the Table 1, where P-F stands for parameter-free, Acc. for accelerated, N-C for non-convex, P-D for primal-dual and B-N for number of blocks.